ObelusFamily/Anythink-Market-me8ne/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+[Kyle  7/21/2022]
+1. Download and install Docker, Git, Visual Studio Code, WSL
+2. Clone repo from github
+3. run "docker-compose up" in the folder with the cloned repo